isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-fix-peeling-paint-on-drywall.markdown

 ### g.
 Final Finish
 To attain a smooth final finish, a soft bristle paintbrush should be used when terminating edges and lining paint finish coat.
 Covering the painted surface (for oil-based paint) or sprinkling some water on the surface should be done to keep off the dust from settling due to electrostatic charges attraction.
-Importantly, never polish or sand drywall after painting (when correcting runs/drains) as this act may destroy the impressive outlook impression.
-See Also:
+Importantly, never polish or sand drywall after painting (when correcting runs/drains) as this act may destroy the impressive outlook impression.Â See Also:
 [Paint a Deck with Peeling Paint](https://pestpolicy.com/how-to-paint-a-deck-with-peeling-paint/) .
 ## What Causes Paint to Peel on Drywall?